Chair-for-Security-Engineering/XMSS-LMS-HW-Agile/README.md

 # Hash-based Signature Schemes
-A VHDL implementation of the XMSS and LMS signature schemes.
+A VHDL implementation of the XMSS and LMS signature schemes from the paper `Agile Acceleration of Stateful Hash-Based Signatures in Hardware`.

 ## Setup
 The supplied Makefile creates a .vivado subdirectory, initializes a vivado